gasserma/dwr/templates/basics.md

 ### Anything else I should know?

-Sure...but some of this is pretty advanced, so don't worry if it doens't make sense immediately.
+Sure...but some of this is pretty advanced, so don't worry if it doesn't make sense immediately.
 Let's talk about two last things:
 The various strategies you can visualize with this tool, and the concept of diversifying your use of the strategies.